-The Town of Mattapoisett received funding from the Massachusetts Office of Coastal Zone Management through a FY22 Coastal Resilience grant (grant number BD-21-1042-CZM-ENV40-61020) to undertake survey and engineering design work to determine how best to reopen Old Slough Road, construction requirements to improve the road to passable condition for vehicles, initial construction cost estimates, and acquisition of necessary environmental permits.
+The Town of Mattapoisett received funding from the Massachusetts Office of Coastal Zone Management through a FY22 Coastal Resilience grant (grant number BD-21-1042-CZM-ENV40-61020) to undertake survey and engineering design work to determine how best to reopen Old Slough Road, construction requirements to improve the road to passable condition for vehicles, and initial construction cost estimates.
 Work started late in 2021 and this design phase was completed on June 30, 2022.
+The Town then received additional funding through a FY23/24 Coastal Resilience grant (grant number RFR ENV 23 CZM 02) to design an additional short segment at the southern end of Old Slough Road, acquire necessary environmental permits, prepare construction drawings and bid documents, and construct the rebuilt road.
+This work is ongoing and the rebuilt road should be completed by the end of calendar year 2023.

-The information on this web page presents project results to date.
-Additional information is provided in four sections:
+The information on this web page presents project results to date, organized in four sections:

 - ➤ Why reopen Old Slough Road?

-- > Present condition of Old Slough Road,
+- Present condition of Old Slough Road,

-- Planned improvements, and
+- > Planned improvements, and

-- Schedule going forward.
+- > Schedule going forward.